nick-kanakis/Facegram/README.md

 ### Client Side Load Balancing (Ribbon)

-To avoid using an extra load balancer (and the extra hop) Spring Cloud uses natively Ribbon.
+To avoid using an extra load balancer (as well as an extra hop) Spring Cloud uses natively Ribbon.
 Eureka provided a dynamic list of all available services (and service instances) and Ribbon is responsible for balancing between each instance.

 ### Http Client (Feign)